cobbland/cobb.land/about.md

 <img src="/images/android-chrome-192x192.png" alt="An orange on green symbol that looks like both a J and a D—it's an cherek." height="192" width="192">

-I'm Cobb (or cobbland or cobb-dot-land), a writer, artist, programmer, and game designer currently dwelling in the foothills of Appalachia.
+I'm Jacob (or Cobb or cobbland or cobb-dot-land), a writer, artist, programmer, and game designer currently dwelling in the foothills of Appalachia.

 I'll tell you more about me eventually.
 I just have to write it down.
-Come back for more later!
+Come back later!

 ## Me, but elsewhere